East Cornwall · PL11

 Why Torpoint is its own job.

-Conservation Area covers the seafront and historic streets.
+Locally, conservation Area covers the seafront and historic streets.
 Cremyll Peninsula to the south is AONB; significant Plymouth commuter demand drives town-edge development.
 For new build specifically, parts of Torpoint sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; coastal salt-laden air around Torpoint drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure.
-That's why we treat every Torpoint project as a PL11-area job first — not a generic Cornwall job with a postcode bolted on.
+Which is why we scope Torpoint projects parish-up, not template-down — the PL11 context shapes the design from day one.
+Whether the project is on Georgian and Victorian terraces in the centre or further out toward Saltash, the new build response is locally tuned.

 Planning note